-In addition, there are several factors at play which are contributing to the significantly depleting and limited pool of professionals within Environmental Health.
+There are several factors which are contributing to this significantly depleting and limited pool of professionals.
 These include: an ageing workforce, senior officers retiring, the loss of officers to other sectors /agencies such as the Food Standards Agency / Public Health Wales / Private Consultancy firms/ secondment to Welsh Government, all of whom often offer higher remuneration / benefits than Local Government.